-Recently, there has been an upsurge of UCSB students who are receiving SMS/Text messages impersonating UCSB’s “Information Security & Operations Team”.
-These text messages threaten that your account is being deactivated.
-They are not legitimate.
+Recently, there has been an increase in UCSB students receiving SMS/Text messages impersonating UCSB’s “Information Security & Operations Team.”
+These text messages are not legitimate.

 What to look out for:

-Cybercriminals are sending messages to students that claim that their account is at risk of termination.
-They will ask you to confirm if you have requested the termination of your current school account and ask you to respond.
+Cybercriminals are sending messages to students claiming their accounts are at risk of termination.
+They will ask you to confirm whether you have requested termination of your current school account and to respond.

 Example of threat text sent to a student: